-A completely addictive Gluten-free puffed rice honey granola with omega-rich seeds, almonds, millet and shaved coconut.
+A completely addictive Gluten-free puffed rice honey granola with almonds, millet and shaved coconut.
 Served with Greek yoghurt and sweet red plums, this breakfast bowl is a packed with everything you need to kick start a good day.

 Millet is often referred to as a grain, but is in fact an ancient seed.
 Uncooked millet is prepared in much the same way as quinoa or rice and is rich in B vitamins, iron, potassium and magnesium.
 Puffed millet is available from most health food stores, but if you can’t get hold of millet, just double the quantity of puffed rice.
 The choice of nuts is flexible, so use any combination that you prefer, although I’d avoid walnuts here as they can be slightly bitter.